chbt-mehdi/Python/Diverse ML Models for Early Detection of Heart Attack/README.md

-# Heart Attack Prediction Using ML Models
+# Diverse ML Models for Early Detection of Heart Attack

 ## Overview
 This project aims to predict heart attacks using various machine learning models.
 The analysis is performed on the `heart.csv` dataset.